Algebraic Reduction of Hidden Markov Models: Preliminary results: A system theoretic viewpoint

 Let then consider the reduced model $(\{\check{P}_C^{y_i}\}, \one_m^T) = (\{RP_C^{y_i}J\},\one_n^TJ)$ and the map $\bm \check{\phi}(1) = R \bm \phi(1)$ for all $\bm \phi(1)\in\Phi$.
-Then the two models described by equations \eqref{eqn:multi_time_model} and denoted by the couples $(\{P_C^{y_i}\}, \one_n^T) $ and $(\{\check{P}_C^{y_i}\}, \one_m^T)$ reproduce the same probability of a sequence of outcomes, i.e. for any sequence $y_o^k$ and any initial condition $\bm \phi(1)\in\Span\{\Phi\}$. \end{corollary} \begin{proof} This result follows from the application of Theorem \ref{thm:general_model_reduction} reported in Appendix \ref{sec:switching} with $F_i = \diag(\bm e_{y_i}^TC)P$, $H = \one^T$, $\bm x(0)=\diag(\bm e_{y_0}^TC)\bm p_0$. \end{proof}
+Then the two models described by equations \eqref{eqn:multi_time_model} and denoted by the couples $(\{P_C^{y_i}\}, \one_n^T) $ and $(\{\check{P}_C^{y_i}\}, \one_m^T)$ reproduce the same probability of a sequence of outcomes, i.e. for any sequence $y_{0:k}$ and any initial condition $\bm \phi(1)\in\Span\{\Phi\}$. \end{corollary} \begin{proof} This result follows from the application of Theorem \ref{thm:general_model_reduction} reported in Appendix \ref{sec:switching} with $F_i = \diag(\bm e_{y_i}^TC)P$, $H = \one^T$, $\bm x(0)=\diag(\bm e_{y_0}^TC)\bm p_0$. \end{proof}

-\begin{remark} Corollary \ref{cor:multi-time_model_reduction} provides a reduction for model \eqref{eqn:multi_time_model} but generally does not provide a reduction for \eqref{eqn:single_time_marginal_model} and the relative initial condition.
-Nevertheless, the particular choices we propose in Section \ref{sec:multi-time_solution} for the multi-time case also provides a reduction for the single-time marginal model. \end{remark}
+\begin{remark} At this point one may notice that Corollary \ref{cor:multi-time_model_reduction} provides a reduction for model \eqref{eqn:multi_time_model} which includes the conditioning as part of the dynamics and in general may not translate directly into a reduction of \eqref{eqn:single_time_marginal_model} in the HMM form $(\check{P},\check{C},\check{\mathcal{S}})$.
+Nevertheless, we anticipate here that the algorithm we propose in Section \ref{sec:multi-time_solution} for the multi-time case provides a model in HMM form, thanks to Lemma \ref{lem:conditional_subspaces_invariance}.
+Thanks to Proposition \ref{prop:spaces_inclusions} and Corollary \ref{cor:single-time_model_reduction} the obtained model also reproduces the single-time marginals. \end{remark}

+\begin{remark} The two main results in this section, Corollary \ref{cor:single-time_model_reduction} and \ref{cor:multi-time_model_reduction}, as well as the underlying Theorem \ref{thm:general_model_reduction} shown in Appendix \ref{sec:switching}, have been stated for time-invariant dynamics for sake of simplicity.
+While it is possible to generalize the analysis to time-dependent systems, in that case, Cayley-Hamilton-type results do not apply and consequently, the computation of reachable and non-observable spaces may become impractical. \end{remark}